Read the Japanese Myths of the Kojiki in Manga Form

 Hello and welcome to my website!

-I was born and raised in Japan, and I still live here today.
+I am Japanese, born and raised in Japan, and I still live here.
 I’m a woman in my early 40s with a deep love for mythology.

 One of my favorite things is exploring the similarities between Japanese mythology and myths from around the world.
 I also enjoy visiting shrines across Japan to see how ancient stories and local legends come together.